-The Most Reliable Luxury Car Engines Ever Built
+Most Reliable Luxury Car Engines: The Definitive Rankings

 When buying a used luxury car, the difference between a minor service bill and financial ruin comes down to one component: the engine block.
 While modern luxury vehicles are packed with failing electronics and leaking air suspension, certain engines were over-engineered to the point of being virtually indestructible.

-This is the definitive guide to the most reliable luxury car engines ever built—the powertrains that can easily cross 200,000 miles with only basic maintenance.
+This is the definitive guide to the most reliable luxury car engines ever built—he powertrains that can easily cross 200,000 miles with only basic maintenance.

 1. Lexus 1UR-FE 4.6L / 2UR-GSE 5.0L NA V8